A 13-month-old LlamaIndex bug re-embeds unchanged content

 What this means in practice

-Triggers that do not look like scheduled re-indexing.
-The bug fires on any operation that advances a file’s mtime across a calendar-day boundary. git checkout resets mtime to the moment of checkout by default, so a team that versions its document corpus in git reindexes on every fresh clone or branch switch.
+The bug also fires on triggers that don’t look like scheduled re-indexing.
+Any operation that advances a file’s mtime across a calendar-day boundary qualifies. git checkout resets mtime to the moment of checkout by default, so a team that versions its document corpus in git reindexes on every fresh clone or branch switch.
 Docker image rebuilds set every file’s timestamp to the build time.
 Kubernetes rolling updates that mount ConfigMap or Secret volumes refresh timestamps on each deploy.
 Backup restores flip every timestamp at once and produce a full unnecessary re-index on the next cycle.
 A/B tests of different embedding models or chunking strategies re-index the entire corpus per variant.
 For multi-tenant SaaS, the bug applies per tenant and scales linearly with customer count.
-Few of these look like “scheduled re-indexing” from a CFO’s angle; all of them hit the same code path.

 If your documents live on a backend from the masked list above (S3, Azure Blob, Alibaba OSS, Swift, TOS, Google Drive, Dropbox, IPFS, OpenDAL, Databricks, plus the metadata-less HTTP/WebHDFS/FTP/Git family), the bug is not firing today, but not because your stack is correct.
 It is not firing because Bug 2 strips the metadata before Bug 1 can trip on it.
 The masking is environmental, not defensive.
 It survives until one of two things happens: